techie-joe/library/github-pages/readme.md

 ## Quick start

 The quickest way to set up your site is by using a pre-made theme.
 You can then modify your site content and style by editing the source code.
-This guide will lead you through creating a user site at `[username].github.io`.

  > Read [this guide](./quick-start/).